Itchy, tasty

 Strengths: The biggest graphical improvement we’ve ever seen in a remake.
 It respects the original gameplay while adding beautiful new segments and quality-of-life improvements.

-Weaknesses: The set camera angles make up for so𒁃me awkward cutscene shot transitions.
+Weaknesses: The set camera𒉰 angles make u💫p for some awkward cutscene shot transitions.

 2. Left 4 Dead 2